urimandujano/flows-e2e-tests/README.rst

 go to the ``Automate`` project and locate or create a client called ``Flows E2E Testing``.
 Copy its ID and create a personal secret for the environment.

+| The Auth preview environment is at https://auth.preview.globus.org/v2/web/developers

 Adding Tests
 ============